AccordGroup/MandrillSwiftMailerBundle/README.md

 A Symfony2 bundle that provides a Mandrill Transport implementation based on Mandrill's API

-Currently this is only a Development build and should not be used for live projects.

 ## Requirments

 Mandrill API Key - https://mandrillapp.com/